How do I make my story eligible for curation and distribution?

 If you are in the Medium Partner Program, this option will also enable your story to earn money.

 How will I know if my story has been selected by curators?

-We’ll also email you every time a story is selected for distribution in a topic — make sure to have the email setting enabled for “Notifications on my stories” to receive the emails.
-If your story is not selected, you will not receive a notification beyond the updated status on your story stats page.
+We’ll also email you every time a story is selected for distribution — make sure to have the email setting enabled for “Notifications on my stories” to receive the emails.
+If your story is not selected, you will not receive an email notification.

 What happens if my story is not selected by curators?

-Stories that are not selected by the curators will not be recommended to readers based on their topic interests.
-Readers who follow you on Medium will still see your story in their “New From Your Network” section.
+Stories that are not selected by the curators will not be recommended to readers other than your followers.
+Readers who follow you on Medium will still see your story in their “New from your network” section.

 If you are not in the Medium Partner Program, and your story is not selected, then it will not be part of the metered paywall.